rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Server.md

 ___

 ## :fontawesome-solid-gear: **3.
 Configuring the Diode Server**
-Let's change the `.env` variables file and create a new `docker-compose.override.yml` file to overwrite the docker-compose configurations.
+Let's change the `.env` variables file and create a new `docker-compose.override.yml` file to override the docker-compose configurations.

 ### `.env`
 Here we need to change some variables to connect the Diode server to our environment: